Grandis, Inc.: History

+After receiving initial seed fundings, the company started to hire new employees to expand its operations.
+Farhad Tabrizi, a seasoned executive from Lexar Media/Micron Technology and Hynix joined later as a new CEO.
+Tabrizi, together with first-tier venture capitalist Steve Dominik, played an instrumental role in establishing and maintaining strategic partnerships with important partners such as Hynix and Renesas.

 Grandis invented the first spin-transfer torque thin film structures based on magnetic tunnel junctions and quickly became the leader in the STT-RAM space.
 In 2011, Grandis was acquired by Samsung Electronics Co., Ltd and merged into Samsung's memory operations.

 Products and technologies

 Grandis supplies thin film memory devices.
 The company is also a licensor of magnetoresistive random-access memory (MRAM) process and design technology to fabless semiconductor companies, wafer foundries, and integrated device manufacturers.
 Target applications include storage, telecommunications, mobile devices, and computer networking.

 Grandis technology sought to address the problems of write selectivity and speed, low read signal, and thermal stability from which other products in the Magnetic Random Access Memory (MRAM) industry suffered.

 Investors

 Grandis's capital investors included Matrix Partners, Sevin Rosen Partners, and Applied Materials Ventures.
-The acquisition by Samsung resulted in a very successful exit for Grandis's investors.
+The acquisition by Samsung resulted in a highly successful exit for Grandis's investors.